graphaware/neo4j-framework/README.md

 on top of Neo4j using Spring MVC, rather than JAX-RS.
 * [GraphAware Runtime](#graphaware-runtime) is a runtime environment for both embedded and server deployments, which allows the use of pre-built as well as custom modules called [GraphAware Runtime Modules](#graphaware-runtime).
-These modules typically extend the core functionality of the database by transparently enriching/modifying/preventing ongoing transactions in real-time.
+These modules typically extend the core functionality of the database by
+    * transparently enriching/modifying/preventing ongoing transactions in real-time
+    * performing continuous computations on the graph in the background

 Additionally, for [Java developers only](#javadev)(1), the following functionality is provided: